cadicallegari/user/README.md

 # Integration and unit tests

-Having your local environment running locally, you can enter the container to run the tests with all dependencies already set.
+Having your local environment running, you can enter the container to run the tests with all dependencies already set.
 ```
 make exec
-make test // unit tests
+make test // unit tests also can run locally without any aditional configuration
 make integration-test // integration tests
 ```